SHoltzen/dice/README.md

 ## Building From Source

+The following steps set up the environment for building `dice`.
 First install `opam` (version 2.0 or higher) following the instructions [here](https://opam.ocaml.org/doc/Install.html).
 Then, install `rust` following the commands [here](https://rustup.rs/).